MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 For more information, review the [Apple App Distribution Guide](https://help.apple.com/xcode/mac/current/#/dev8b4250b57).

 ## Set up the connection between App Center and App Store Connect
+> [!NOTE]
+> You can connect to App Store Connect using either your Apple credentials or an [App Store Connect API key](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api).
+We recommend using the Connect API Key for improved stability and to set access levels for the keys in the Apple Developer Portal.
+We recommend using the Connect API Key for improved stability and to set access levels for the keys in the Apple Developer Portal.
+Additionally, you will no longer have to renew your connection every 30 days as you would with credentials, 2FA, and App Specific Passwords.

 1. Select **Stores** under Distribution.
 2. In the middle of the page, click on the **Connect to Store** button.